Laurie Metcalf: 2020–present

 In 2020, Metcalf began performances in the Broadway revival of Edward Albee's Who's Afraid of Virginia Woolf? playing Martha.
 The production was directed by Joe Mantello and Metcalf starred alongside Rupert Everett.
 The play ran at the Booth Theatre from March 3, 2020, to March 11, 2020.
 The production was cancelled due to the COVID-19 pandemic with no planned return date.
-It was reported in February 2020 that Metcalf would be starring in a Broadway revival of Arthur Miller's Death of a Salesman opposite Nathan Lane, though this has not come to fruition.
-In 2022 she portrayed Phyllis Gardner in the Hulu limited series The Dropout starring Amanda Seyfried as Elizabeth Holmes.
-That same year she acted in the HBO Max series Hacks (2022) for which she won the Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series.
+In 2022, she portrayed Phyllis Gardner in the Hulu limited series The Dropout starring Amanda Seyfried as Elizabeth Holmes.
+That same year, she appeared as burned-out tour manager Weed in the HBO Max comedy series Hacks (2022) for which she won the Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series.
 Metcalf returned to Broadway in April 2023 in the play Grey House, which ran until July 30, 2023.
 Metcalf costarred in Ray Romano's directorial debut Somewhere in Queens (2023).

-In 2025, she was cast as a series regular on Dan Levy's upcoming Netflix series Big Mistakes, playing the mother of "two deeply incapable siblings (Levy, Taylor Ortega) who are blackmailed into the world of organized crime."
+She originated the lead role in the 2024 play Little Bear Ridge Road.
+She subsequently starred in the 2026 Broadway revival of Arthur Miller's Death of a Salesman opposite Nathan Lane, Christopher Abbott, and Ben Ahlers.
+The production was directed by Joe Mantello and played at the Winter Garden Theatre for a 22-week engagement, with previews beginning March 6, 2026, opening night on April 9, and closing night on August 9.
+She won her third Tony Award for the production.
+Metcalf joined the cast of Dan Levy's 2026 Netflix series Big Mistakes, playing the mother of "two deeply incapable siblings (Levy, Taylor Ortega) who are blackmailed into the world of organized crime."